aris-creator/kotak/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
 about: Suggest a new feature!
-title: "[feature]: A short, simple sentence describing the feature"
+title: '[feature]: A short, simple sentence describing the feature'
 labels: enhancement
 assignees: ''
 ---